rootzoll/konfetti-app/README.md

 its an app for neighborhood help exchange - part of of the refugeehackathon, Berlin 2015

 ## Concept Notes

-just install app - no sign up (hybrid, ios, android, ..) once app is released

-app shows micro support requests in your neighborhood (geolocation based)

-everybody can get rewarded KONFETTI by
+Everybody can get rewarded KONFETTI by
 - doing those tasks
 - donating goods

-Konfetti is like Karma-Points

-everybody who has konfetti can vote-up other support requests to make them more valuable
-= throw your konfetti on it
+Konfetti is like Karma-Points.
+Everybody who has konfetti can vote-up other support requests to make them more valuable = throw your konfetti on it

 neighborhood orga does